 Beyoncé surrounds herself with Black beauties, including Naomi Campbell, Adut Akech, and Lupita Nyong’o, but also her own mother, Tina Knowles Lawson, and daughter Blue Ivy.
 Her family is often presented as a symbol of her strength, young twins Rumi and Sir making appearances as well, equating “kingship” with engaged fatherhood.

 There is so much to unpack in this film, from the frenzied and joyous dancing of black bodies, to their posing as sculpture on pedestals, to the recreation of moments from her own storied career, there is more here than I can enumerate let alone appreciate.
-Like the star herself, Beyoncé’s concept of blackness is a hyphenate of her ancestral lands and the country of her birth.
+Like the star herself, Beyoncé’s concept of blackness is a hybrid of her ancestral lands and the country of her birth.
 It’s an amalgamation of black art and black history and a vision of black power, of ethnic and cultural splendor.
-And what a time to have dropped it, in a world where white people are just now opening their eyes to the racial injustice and inequality that has yoked people of colour for centuries, where black bodies are being discriminated against at best, black minds suppressed, black art appropriated, black experienced denied.
+And what a time to have dropped it, in a world where white people are just now opening their eyes to the racial injustice and inequality that has yoked people of colour for centuries, where black bodies are being discriminated against at best, black minds suppressed, black art appropriated, black experiences denied.
 And here is a woman who could easily coast on her laurels but instead is serving her people by framing the Black experience not only in a positive light, but a powerful and empowering one.
 Black Is King is not a cure for racism, not even a vaccine, but it may just be the booster shot of pride we all need right now.